-Demonstrates critical thinking skills and a basic understanding of the care necessary, the hemodynamic changes in the postpartum patient, and the adaptation needs of the neonate in transition, a sign of and reporting requirements of potential child abuse, and awareness of potential infant abduction situations.
+Demonstrates critical thinking skills and basic understanding of the care necessary, the hemodynamic changes in the postpartum patient, and the adaptation needs of the neonate in transition, sign of and reporting requirements of potential child abuse, and awareness of potential infant abduction situations.

 Attends at least 50% of staff meetings and medical center and/or unit sponsored outreach in-services, and Perinatal Mortality and Morbidity presentations.
 Provides documentation that minutes for staff meetings are read and understood for any meetings not attended.
 Reads and initials communication books entries and/or memos, and provides in-service records for any unit sponsored poster in-services presented.
 Completes any self-study educational packet and present post-test within 30 days of distribution.

 Leads the unit rounds with physicians, administration, and/or the multidisciplinary team.
 Coordinates the completion of the multidisciplinary care plan upon admission and ongoing thereafter.

 Initiates discharge planning upon admission and provides educational information throughout the hospital stay.
 Provides maintenance of the continuum of care following discharge.